Fork me on GitHub

 permit_x11_forwarding: true

-# device_trust_mode enforces authenticated device access for the owner of this role.
+# device_trust_mode enforces authenticated device access for assigned user of this role.

 device_trust_mode: optional|required|off

-# require_session_mfa require per-session MFA for any owner of this role
+# require_session_mfa require per-session MFA for any assigned user of this role

 require_session_mfa: true